-You will be joining the Department of Biology at an exciting time.
-The Department was established in August 2022 as a result of a merger between the Departments of Zoology and Plant Sciences, and is preparing to move into the new state-of-the-art Life and Mind Building in two to three years time.
+You will be joining us at an exciting time: just as the Departments of Zoology and Plant Sciences have merged to form a new Department of Biology, and shortly before we move into a major new building dedicated to the science of life and mind.

-The Department of Biology is recognised internationally for its research in a wide range of fields spanning all levels from molecules to ecosystems, and tackling global challenges through fundamental bioscience research.
-Over time, the research interests of the Department has been focused on five primary themes: Behaviour & Biomechanics; Ecology & Conservation; Evolutionary Biology; Microbiology & Infectious Disease; and Molecular Plant Biology.
-Research is conducted in all spheres from laboratory and in silico analysis to theoretical and field-based research.

-At all times we seek to reinforce the connections between research and our education offering, at both graduate and undergraduate level.
-The Department teaches a four-year undergraduate degree MBiol course in Biology, with fourth-year students undertaking a Masters-level research project.
-It also supports a variety of graduate placements and hosts the University's DPhil in Biology.
+The Departments of Plant Sciences and Zoology are recognised internationally for our research in a wide range of fields spanning all levels from molecules to ecosystems, and tackling fundamental problems in evolutionary ecology, disease biology, evolutionary mechanisms, conservation biology, biodiversity, evolutionary developmental biology, plant biology and animal behaviour.
+Over time, the research interests of the department have diversified so that much of the research focusses on bacteria, viruses, animal-plant interactions and global biodiversity as well as more traditional models.
+Research is conducted in all spheres from laboratory and in silico analysis to theoretical and field-based research; at all times we seek to reinforce the connections between research and graduate and undergraduate education.
+The Departments jointly teach the four-year undergraduate degree course in Biology, with fourth-year students doing a Masters-level research project.

-External research income to the Department is derived from over 50 different funding agencies, with the principal current funders being the European Research Council, the Royal Society, the Wellcome Trust, BBSRC and NERC.
-The Department has a significant record in integrating broader societal impacts of its research, including the provision of policy to government at the highest level, as well as supporting the commercialisation of research through spin-out companies and licensing arrangements that have generated hundreds of millions of pounds' worth of innovation.
+External research income to the Departments is derived from over 50 different funding agencies, with the principal current funders being the European Research Council, the Royal Society, the Wellcome Trust, BBSRC and NERC.
+The Departments have a significant track record in enabling the broader societal impact of research, including the provision of policy to government at the highest level, as well as supporting the commercialisation of research through spin-out companies and licensing arrangements that have generated hundreds of millions of pounds' worth of innovation.

-The Department is located in the University's Science Area at two sites, and will move into the new £200m Life and Mind Building in 2024 that will include extensive laboratory provision with controlled environment rooms, glasshouses and an imaging suite.
-The Department also benefits from extensive facilities at the John Krebs Field Station at Wytham, with Wytham Woods nearby, as well as partnerships with organisations in the area such as the Oxford Botanic Gardens and Oxford Natural History Museum.
+The main Departments are located in the University's Science Area, and will move into a new £200m building in 2024 that will include extensive laboratory provision with controlled environment rooms, glasshouses and an imaging suite.
+We will share this building with the Department of Experimental Psychology, opening new avenues for collaboration and exploration of the life and mind sciences.
+The Departments also have extensive facilities the John Krebs Field Station at Wytham (with Wytham Woods nearby).

-For more information please visit: https://www.biology.ox.ac.uk
+For more information please visit: www.biology.ox.ac.uk